 Chief of Staff

-Barbara Rusen is the Chief of Staff for the Department of Children and Families overseeing Administration and Legal Affairs; Grants Management, Auditing and Records; Communications and Public Affairs; Advocacy; Child Welfare Training Academy and Partnership; and Information Technology.
+Barbara Rusen is the Chief of Staff for the Department of Children and Families overseeing Administration; Communications and Public Affairs; Advocacy; Child and Family Health; Education; Child Welfare Training Academy and Partnership; and Information Technology.

 Along with Ms. Rusen's commitment to children and families in New Jersey, she has been actively involved in collaborating with other state and national agencies highlighting New Jersey's diverse needs while leveraging work perspectives and efforts from other agencies.
 Ms. Rusen has been an educator, guest speaker, committee member, and child advocate at state and national conferences and meetings such as National Child Support Enforcement Agency, National Judicial Task Force, New Jersey Child Support Conference, Judicial College, and National Staff Development and Training Association, serving as a resource for other similar programs and initiatives that enhance children and family services.